SAP/styleguides/clean-abap/CleanABAP.md

 - Use the CDS test environment (`CL_CDS_TEST_ENVIRONMENT`) to test your CDS views.

-- Use the AUTHORITY-CHECK test environment (`CL_AUNIT_AUTHORITY_CHECK`) to withdraw authorizations during the runtime of the test.
+- Use the AUTHORITY-CHECK test helper API (`CL_AUNIT_AUTHORITY_CHECK`) to withdraw authorizations during the runtime of the test.
   This helps to test behavior of the code for different authorizations.

 ```ABAP